 Thoreau liked to march to the beat of his own drum.
 He had an aversion for groups and societies of all kinds, especially churches.
 When he turned 23, the local church added his name to their tax rolls.
 Thoreau refused to pay the tax, and insisted that he had never joined the church.
 He told town officials that “if they would provide him with a list of all societies which he had never joined, he would sign a specific denial of membership in each one of them.”30

 Thoreau’s first book was A Week on the Concord and Merrimack Rivers.
 It was “printed at his own risk in an edition of one thousand copies and when, four years later, fewer than three hundred had been sold he had taken over the remainder with the wry comment: ‘I have now a library of nearly nine hundred volumes, over seven hundred of which I wrote myself.’”31 It has been said that Thoreau blamed Emerson for the failure of the self-publishing project, since Emerson had advised Thoreau to self-publish, and Thoreau had used Emerson’s publisher.
 The failure of the project left Thoreau with a heavy load of debt.
-An estrangement between Emerson and Thoreau developed, and lasted for years.
+Thoreau became sore at Emerson, and their friendship didn’t recover for several years.

 Thoreau had an intimate knowledge of plants.
 “One person who accompanied Thoreau on a walk asked him where he might find the Hibiscus in flower; Thoreau pointed out where it could be found, and said it would blossom next Monday and not stay long; his friend went to the spot on Wednesday and found only petals scattered on the ground.”32 In June, 1853, Thoreau found a huge toadstool, 16 inches high, and paraded it down the main street of Concord.
 He noted that several people who had never spoken to him before came over to inspect his treasure.33

 At about age 24, Thoreau wrote an autobiographical sketch: